 Meanwhile, no such statement about PWAs has been issued by Apple.
 This tech giant allegedly supports the advancement of the PWA technology but pays little effort or attention towards actually developing it.
 Respectively, it is believed that iOS devices display progressive web apps not as good as Android.

-When to Choose Native?
+PWA vs Native App: When to Choose Native?

-Developing a native application is what you should choose when the functionality of your future app needs to be quite complicated.
+Developing a native application is what you should choose when the functionality of your future app is going to be quite complicated.
 Some functions of a phone are available for native mobile apps and unavailable for progressive web applications.
 For instance, a PWA cannot use Bluetooth, which is necessary for connecting with smart devices or using indoor geolocation.

 If you prioritize data security, you should go with native apps.
 Web platforms have always been known to be more prone to a data breach than mobile applications.
 While PWAs are protected with security protocols, native apps still remain a safer and more hacker-resistant option.